mjenrungrot/cryptoTrader/README.md

 *CryptoTrader* is a simple Rails application that allows users to trade Bitcoin in simulation using the real-time prices.
 The current price of Bitcoin will be taken from Coindesk (https://www.coindesk.com/) via an external API.
-Users

-Registered users are able
-to login to the application

-The prices of Bitcoin will be pulled from other online sources via an external API.
-This application is able to track prices in real time, and users are able to keep their own portfolio within our application.
-Each registered user starts with a money of \$1,000,000.
-For the sake of simplicity of this application and the timespan, we are only use the prices of BTC vs USD.
+To use the application, users need to signup using an ID and password.
+Once signed up, each user will have a money of $1,000,000 US Dollars.
+Users can trade their USD with Bitcoin and vice versa.
+Each user's portfolio is then kept in the database.